anastasiiakim/PRANC/README.md

 * The program outputs a species tree topology in *STtopo.txt*, probabilties of ranked histories in *hist_probs.txt*, and symbolic probabilities in *out_symbolic.txt*.

 ## Examples
-All files used below can be found in the *tests* folder.
+All input files used below can be found in the *tests* folder.
 ```
-../pranc -rprob st_5taxon.txt rgt_5taxon.txt gtopos_5taxon.txt
+./pranc -rprob st_5taxon.txt rgt_5taxon.txt gtopos_5taxon.txt
-../pranc -uprob st_5taxon.txt unrgt_5taxon.txt
 ```
-Both options will give the following output:
+output:
 ```
 Total: 0.146615
 ```